 Applicants to Bates interested in theater may find it helpful to learn more about our program by speaking to a member of our faculty.
-If you are planning to visit campus, please email of administrative assistant, Hannah Miller (firstname.lastname@example.org), who can make an appointment for you with a member of the department.
+If you are planning to visit campus please email the Academic Administrative Assistant (firstname.lastname@example.org), who can make an appointment for you with a member of the department.

 Auditions are not required for admissions to Bates, but a resume and/or short video of your performance work and other aspects of your creative output can give your application a boost, and is a good way to introduce yourself to our department.
 To apply, please go to the submission portal.